mwarrington/ADayInTheLife/ADayInTheLife/Assets/Dialogue System/_README.txt

 /*
 -------------------------------
    Dialogue System for Unity
-        Version 1.1.9
+        Version 1.3.1

 Copyright © 2013-2014 Pixel Crushers
 -------------------------------

-Thank you for buying the Dialogue System for Unity!
+Thank you for supporting the Dialogue System for Unity!
+You now have a robust and proven system that will let you easily add AAA-quality conversations to your projects.

-If you have any questions or comments, please contact us any time.
+We want your project to be a success!
+If you have any questions or feature requests, please contact us any time at support@pixelcrushers.com.

 IMPORTANT: Upgrading?
 See the Upgrade Notes below!

 Getting Started:
 ----------------
-o Read the documentation (see below). o Play the scene Assets/Dialogue System/Examples/Feature Demo/Feature Demo.
+o Read the documentation and/or watch the tutorial videos (see below). o Play the scene Assets/Dialogue System/Examples/Feature Demo/Feature Demo.

 Documentation:
 --------------
-o Online documentation is accessible through the menu Window > Dialogue System > Help.
+o Video tutorials and online documentation are accessible through Window > Dialogue System > Help.
   A copy of the documentation is included in a zip file in the Documentation folder for offline use.
   Do NOT unzip it into your Assets folder!
 It contains Doxygen-generated JavaScript files; if these are in the Assets folder, Unity will try to compile them and fail.
 If you want an offline copy of